William Howard Russell: Personal life

 As a young man, Russell had had an affair with a German woman from Heligoland, Anna Catharina Oelrichs, with whom he had a son, William Russell, in 1863.
 There are still Russells on Heligoland.

 Legacy

 Russell's dispatches via telegraph from the Crimea remain as his legacy; for the first time he brought the realities of war home to readers.
 This helped diminish the distance between the home front and remote battle fields.
-They were collected, edited by the author, and published in two volumes as The War in 1856, revised and retitled History of the British Expedition to the Crimea in 1858.
+They were collected, edited by the author, and published in two volumes as The War in 1856, revised and retitled History of the British Expedition to the Crimea in 1858; a further edition was published in 1877.

 Russell's war reporting (often in semi-verbatim form) features prominently in Northern Irish poet Ciaran Carson's reconstruction of the Crimean War in Breaking News (2003).

 His biography was written by the first special correspondent of the Manchester Guardian John Black Atkins.

 There is a bust of Russell in the crypt at St Paul's Cathedral.